beopencloud/cno/README.md

 ####  Enjoy

 You can login to your CNO console via cno.$INGRESS_DOMAIN.
-You will see CNO UI URL and credentails.
+You will see CNO URLs and credentials into post installation outpout.

 ```
 ============================================================